PhilipYip1988/python-tutorials/pandas_library/readme.md

 #     - items                      : Returns an iterator yielding column names and Series objects.
 #     - columns                    : Accesses or modifies the column names.
 #     - shape                      : Returns the shape of the DataFrame (rows, columns).
+#     - size                       : Returns the total number of elements (rows * columns) in the DataFrame.
+#     - ndim                       : Returns the number of dimensions (always 2 for DataFrames).

 # 🔗 Supplementary Collection Identifiers
+#     - pop                        : Removes and returns a column from the DataFrame.
+#     - info                       : Prints a concise summary of each Series, including dtype, memory usage, and non-null values.
+#     - describe                   : Generates descriptive statistics for each Series, such as count, mean, min, and max.
 #     - align                      : Aligns two DataFrames on their indexes.
 #     - merge                      : Merges two DataFrames based on the keys.
 #     - join                       : Joins two DataFrames on their indexes or keys.
 #     - combine_first              : Combines two DataFrames, taking the first non-null value.
 #     - combine                    : Combines two DataFrames based on some operation.

+# 🔗 Reshaping and Reindexing
+#     - unstack                    : Reshapes the DataFrame to a Series by unstacking its index.
+#     - reset_index                : Resets the index of the DataFrame, turning it into a regular column.
+#     - reorder_levels             : Reorders the levels of a MultiIndex DataFrame.
+#     - squeeze                    : Reduces the dimensions of the DataFrame.
+#     - drop_duplicates            : Drops duplicate rows from the DataFrame.
+#     - stack                      : Converts columns to rows (creates a Series).

 # 🔗 Sorting, Searching, and Counting (shared with pd.Series)
 #     - sort_index                 : Sorts the DataFrame by index (or row labels).